 Introduction | History of Hedonism

 Hedonism is the philosophy that pleasure is the most important pursuit of mankind, and the only thing that is good for an individual.
-Hedonists, therefore, strive to maximise their total pleasure (the net of any pleasure less any pain or suffering).
+Hedonists, therefore, strive to maximize their total pleasure (the net of any pleasure less any pain or suffering).
 They believe that pleasure is the only good in life, and pain is the only evil, and our life's goal should be to maximize pleasure and minimize pain.

 Psychological Hedonism is the view that humans are psychologically constructed in such a way that we exclusively desire pleasure.
 Ethical Hedonism, on the other hand, is the view that our fundamental moral obligation is to maximize pleasure or happiness.
 It is the normative claim that we should always act so as to produce our own pleasure.